FACG5/sahemProject/README.md

 ---

 ### User Story
-* As a user I want to be able to register at the website.
+* As a guest I want to be able to register at the website.
-* As a user I want to be able to login to my account.
+* As a guest I want to be able to login to my account.
 * As a register user I want to be able to create project proposal.
-* As a user I want to be able to see the details of project proposal.
+* As a guest I want to be able to see the details of project proposal.
-* As a user I want to be able to see the picture, contact details, personal information and a brief summary of the owner of project propsal.
+* As a guest I want to be able to see the picture, contact details, personal information and a brief summary of the owner of project propsal.
-* As a user I want to be able to logout.
+* As a guest I want to be able to logout.
-* As a user I want to search for projects by title.
+* As a guest I want to search for projects by title.
 * As a donar I want to able to fund favourite project.

 ---